 Amazon bet big on web services, and the gamble seems to be paying off.
-Available in addition to many of Amazon’s better-known web services is their AI platform, which allows businesses to add deep machine learning without needing to invest in their own infrastructure.
-It’s not a simple plug-and-play system, but Amazon AI provides the tools necessary to reduce the price of admission.
+Available in addition to many of Amazon’s better-known web services is its AI platform, which allows businesses to add deep machine learning without needing to invest in their own infrastructure.
+It’s not a simple plug-and-play system, but Amazon AI provides the tools necessary to reduce admission price.

 One of the first tools launched as part of this new platform is Amazon Rekognition.
 Amazon describes it as:

 A service that makes it easy to add image analysis to your applications… You can detect objects, scenes, faces, recognize celebrities, and identify inappropriate content in images.
 You can also search and compare faces.